Daimon Otokode Shinitai

-Daimon Otokode Shinitai (代紋　男で死にたい) is a 1969 Japanese yakuza film directed by Akinori Matsuo.
+Daimon Otokode Shinitai (代紋　男で死にたい), also known as Family Crest: Die Like a Man, is a 1969 Japanese yakuza film directed by Akinori Matsuo.

 Plot

 The brothers of Tetsujirō and Tetsugorō, who lost their parents and home after the Great Kanto Earthquake, were picked up and grew up by a Yakuza Goi clan.
 One day, Tetsugorō fights the confronted yakuza Honma clan, and is expelled from Goi clan's Boss.
 Later, boss Goi is attacked by Honma clan's assassin and seriously injured.
 The assassin is Tetsutaōr, Tetsugorō's eldest brother, who had been missing after the Great Kanto Earthquake.